Advertiser Disclosure

 No one really knows.
 However, if we go by this prediction, average tuition (plus residence costs) at a Canadian university may cost you 6-figures by 2030.

-This post covers what you need to know about RESPs and how you can invest your RESP funds using online portfolio managers (robo-advisors) in Canada.
+This article discusses what you need to know about RESPs and how you can invest your RESP funds using online portfolio managers (robo-advisors) in Canada.

-An RESP is a special saving account you can use to save for your child’s higher education.
+An RESP is a special savings account you can use to save for your child’s higher education.

-Similar to the RRSP and TFSA accounts, an RESP offers tax advantages that make it a great vehicle for amplifying your savings over time.
+Similar to the RRSP and TFSA accounts, an RESP offers tax advantages, making it a great vehicle for amplifying your savings over time.

 Income earned (i.e. interest, dividends, and capital gains) on your RESP investments grows tax-free until your child makes withdrawals.